Skip to main content

 Practice questions written in the style of SACE Board exam questions on this dot point, with worked answer explainers.
 The year tag is the paper they imitate, not the source.

-2024 SACE Stage 23 marksA square conductive loop passes through a uniform magnetic field directed out of the plane of the page, perpendicular to the direction of movement.
-The loop is shown as it leaves the region of the magnetic field.
-Using Lenz's Law, determine the direction of the induced current in the loop as it leaves the region of the magnetic field.
+SACE 20243 marksA square conductive loop moves out of a region of uniform magnetic field directed out of the plane of the page.
+Using Lenz's law, determine the direction of the induced current in the loop as it leaves the field, and justify your answer.

 Show worked answer →

-As the loop leaves the field, the outward (out of the page) flux through the loop is decreasing.
+As the loop leaves the field, the outward (out of the page) flux through it is decreasing.

 By Lenz's law, the induced current opposes this change, so it acts to maintain the outward flux through the loop.

-To create a magnetic field out of the page inside the loop, the induced current must flow anticlockwise (by the right-hand rule, curling the fingers anticlockwise points the thumb out of the page).
+To create a field out of the page inside the loop, the induced current must flow anticlockwise (right-hand grip rule: thumb out of the page, fingers curl anticlockwise).

-Therefore the induced current is anticlockwise.
-1 mark for identifying the flux is decreasing, 1 mark for applying Lenz's law (current opposes the decrease, maintaining outward flux), 1 mark for the anticlockwise direction.
-This opposition is required by conservation of energy, as the induced current resists the motion removing the loop.
+Therefore the current is anticlockwise.
+1 mark for identifying the flux is decreasing, 1 mark for applying Lenz's law (current opposes the decrease), 1 mark for the anticlockwise direction.
+The opposition is required by conservation of energy, as the current resists the motion removing the loop.